kairosart/VulnActive/README.md

 - One approach involves exploiting the PrintNightmare vulnerability (CVE-2021-1675) by uploading and executing a malicious DLL via the reverse shell, which adds a new local administrator account (`adm1n` with password `P@ssw0rd`) to the system.
 - Alternatively, attackers can use BloodHound to identify attack paths within the domain.
 Enumeration reveals that the `enterprise-security` user has `GenericWrite` permissions on a Group Policy Object (GPO) named `SECURITY-POL-VN`.
 Using a tool like `SharpGPOAbuse`, the attacker can modify the GPO to create a scheduled task that adds the `enterprise-security` user to the local Administrators group.
 After forcing a group policy update with `gpupdate /force`, the user gains administrative privileges, allowing access to the `system.txt` flag located on the desktop.

+The room emphasizes:
-The room emphasizes the exploitation of misconfigured services (Redis), weak file permissions on SMB shares, and privilege escalation via unpatched vulnerabilities or misconfigured Active Directory policies.
-Despite the domain context, the machine does not expose typical domain controller ports, requiring attackers to treat it as a standalone Windows system initially.
+- Tthe exploitation of misconfigured services (Redis).
+- Weak file permissions on SMB shares.
+- Privilege escalation via unpatched vulnerabilities or misconfigured Active Directory policies.
+- Despite the domain context, the machine does not expose typical domain controller ports, requiring attackers to treat it as a standalone Windows system initially.